magento/devdocs/guides/v2.3/graphql/reference/wishlist.md

 `added_at` | String | The time when the customer added the item to the wish list `description` | String | The customer's comment about this item `id` | Int | The wish list item ID
-`product` | <a href="{{ page.baseurl }}/guides/v2.3/graphql/reference/products.html#ProductInterface">ProductInterface</a> | The ProductInterface contains attributes that are common to all types of products.
+`product` | <a href="{{ page.baseurl }}/graphql/reference/products.html#ProductInterface">ProductInterface</a> | The ProductInterface contains attributes that are common to all types of products.
 Note that descriptions may not be available for custom and EAV attributes
 `qty` | Float | The quantity of this wish list item

+## Query syntax

+`wishlist: WishlistOutput`

 ## Example usage